broncowdd/SnippetVamp/readme.txt

 - config page
 - english & french: very easy to add a new language
 - all the app is in one php file (starting configuration, templates, function, core, post & get handling, rss etc.) less than 31ko...
-- filtered rss feeds: new snippets feeds, one feed for each tag or search rss feed
+- filtered rss feeds: new snippets feeds, one feed for each tag or search rss feed (multiple tags & search allowed)
 - admin space (easily created when you first start the app)
 - highlight.js included (but not essential)
 - jquip (30ko) and not jquery